Russia taking 'operational pause' in Ukraine, analysts say

 Further hostilities were reported in the Black Sea.
 The Ukrainian military said Thursday a national flag again stood on a strategic island that Russian troops withdrew from last month.

-Ukraine’s Operational Command South said in a statement that Ukrainian military units had cleared Snake Island, an outpost off Ukraine’s southwestern coast vital for guaranteeing sea lanes out of Odesa, home to Ukraine’s biggest port.
+Ukraine’s southern military command said in a statement that Ukrainian military units had cleared Snake Island, an outpost off Ukraine’s southwestern coast vital for guaranteeing sea lanes out of Odesa, Ukraine’s biggest port.

-The command group said that in addition to planting Ukraine’s flag on the island, the Ukrainian military also destroyed left behind Russian military equipment, describing the discovery of “abandoned ammunition and vast ruins.”
+The command group said that in addition to planting Ukraine’s flag on the island, the Ukrainian military also destroyed left-behind Russian military equipment.

 The Russian Defense Ministry said Thursday that a Russian military aircraft launched a missile strike on the island as Ukrainian forces attempted to plant the flag.
 “As a result, some of the Ukrainian military personnel were destroyed, the rest fled,” the ministry said.
 The claim could not be immediately verified.